Trexler Nature Preserve: History

-European settlers have used the land that is now the Trexler Nature preserve since at least the 1760s.
-In that decade, Micheal Mosser purchased a large tract of land in Lowhill Township and erected a gristmill on Mill Creek—giving the creek its name.
-This mill was one of the first of its kind in the county, and certainly the first in Lowhill township.
+European settlers have used the land that is now the Trexler Nature preserve since at least the 1760s when Micheal Mosser purchased a large tract of land in Lowhill Township and erected a gristmill on Mill Creek, which was the source of the creek's name.
+This mill was one of the first of its kind in the county, and certainly the first in Lowhill Township.

 In 1800, John Hollenbach started a competing mill on the creek's east side.
 These mills carried on throughout the nineteenth century and into the twentieth.
 In 1901 local industrialist General Harry Clay Trexler, began purchasing much of the surrounding farmland in order to form a "deer reservation".

 Trexler was native to the Lehigh Valley; he was born in Easton in 1854.
-He made his fortune in timber and concrete and by the turn of the twentieth century was a wealthy man.
-Trexler, like many well-to-do men of the age, enjoyed hunting and the wilderness.
-Trexler, an early environmentalist, believed that much of the large wild game in America had been hunted to the brink of extinction, and that efforts were needed to protect those that remained.
+He made his fortune in timber and concrete and by the turn of the 20th century was a wealthy man.
+Like many wealthy men his age at the time, Trexler enjoyed hunting and the wilderness.
+An early environmentalist, Trexler believed that much of the large wild game in the United States had been hunted to the brink of extinction and that efforts were needed to protect those that remained.
 Acting on this belief, he began to buy dozens of farmsteads in Lowhill Township and North Whitehall Township beginning in 1901 to create a game reservation.
 At its inception, this reservation was known as the "Trexler Deer Reservation".
 A contemporary source described the project as follows:

 In 1901, General Harry C. Trexler embarked in a great agricultural enterprise which has attracted marked attention, not only in Lehigh County but throughout the entire State of Pennsylvania.
 He then began to purchase farms in North Whitehall and Lowhill townships along the Jordan and Mill creeks in the vicinity of Schnecksville, ten miles northwest from Allentown, and until this year he has secured altogether twenty-four farms, which cover a total area, in contiguous tracts, amounting to 2,500 acres.
 He immediately began to turn up the soil of the hilly, unprofitable land and sow seeds in order to secure permanent pasture, and when these made their appearance he set apart about 1,000 acres, enclosed with an 8-foot wire fence, and placed there seventy deer and several buffaloes and elk.